qundus/js.qform/README.md

 any data change is hapening under a group/umbrella, you can listen or get notified of these data changes through the `FIELD.MUTATE` constant.

-### Render
+### Attributes

-if the render api is used, it might be handy to know when the field has been mounted, all render elements start off with `INIT` status and changes to `READY` only when the field has been mounted onto any html element.
+if the attributes api is used, it might be handy to know when the field has been mounted, attributes start off with `INIT` status and changes to `READY` only when the field has been mounted onto any html element.

 <!-- field setup -->
 <br />